Konrad2019/FinalProjectKonrad/README.md

 |Total Health Care Facilities|7 Hospitals, 3 Clinics|
 |Level of Service|Higher level of service in the south compared to the north|

+### In conclusion, the human development in Puerto Rico ranges from densely populated cities, like San Juan and Caguas, to scarcely populated small towns in the rural regions.
+Due to the large impact of mountains, the majority of the population in Puerto Rico lives in small towns in rural areas.
+This observation is demonstrated in the municipality of Cagaus.
+Most of the population in Caguas lives in two main areas, one in the north and one in the south.
+The regions are separated by mountains that block roads and means of transportation.
+The southern population has a large area and is located in a more rural area.
+The northern population is much smaller and located in the urban city of Caguas.
+The population in the south is much greater than the population in the north.